Parent's Guide to Fortnite

 Create a Cabined Account (Under 13)

-When setting up an Epic account for a child under 13, choose "Cabined Account."
-This restricts access to voice chat, text chat, purchases, and friend requests until you unlock them.
+Choose “Cabined Account” when setting up.
+This restricts voice chat, text chat, purchases, and friend requests until you unlock them.

 2